rossprogram/rossprogram.github.io/arrival/usa/counselors/index.md

 your travels so that you can join us there.

 - DEPARTURE: The final lecture, awards presentations, and goodbyes will be completed by 11:00 on Friday morning August 2.
-Please plan your departing flights are for that Friday after 2 PM.
+Please plan your departing flights to leave that Friday after 2 PM.
 Shuttles will get participants the airport more than an hour before their flights. <br>
-It might be possible to stay overnight in the dorm on Friday night, but everyone needs to be away by early Saturday morning, August 3.
+You may stay in the dorm on Friday night, but everyone needs to be away on Saturday morning, August 3.

 ## Employment Contract